 The affinity wall was our primary source for data analysis.
 It was derived from the KJ Method developed by Japanese ethnologist, Jiro Kawakita.
 This method was developed in response to difficulties assembling complex ethnographic data into a coherent story yielding insights into the people the research was being conducted on (Scupin, 1997).

-As a team, we poured over the yellow affinity notes looking for meaningful clusters.
+As a team, we broke down the interviews in single “affinity notes”, then poured over them looking for meaningful clusters.
 As we put these together, we came up with a sentence to describe the common thread that made these clusters meaningful and put these on blue sticky notes.
 Then we studied the blue notes closely and where we found meaningful clusters, we labeled an orange note with a description of the common thread.
 We found some of these orange notes also had and common thread and we thus labeled a green note with the overarching similarity between them.
-In this manner we assembled something of an information pyramid which tells the tale of the GRDC, the VPTF, and the community in which they reside and serve.
+In this manner we assembled something of a pyramid which tells the tale of the GRDC, the VPTF, and the community in which they reside and serve.